Acquired hepatocerebral degeneration

 Hemiballism is often a challenging movement disorder to manage, especially in severe cases.
 Outlined herein are some of the salient points that may help the clinician understand better the history, clinical spectrum, causes, pathophysiology, differential diagnoses, diagnostic workup, prognosis, and latest medical and surgical treatment options for hemiballism.
 A clinical vignette is also provided to illustrate a classic case of hemiballism.

-• Onset of hemiballism is usually acute, and is most commonly due to ischemic stroke, hemorrhage, autoimmune disorders, medications, metabolic abnormalities (most commonly hyperglycemia), neoplasms, or infections.
+• Onset of hemiballism is usually acute and is most commonly due to ischemic stroke, hemorrhage, autoimmune disorders, medications, metabolic abnormalities (most commonly hyperglycemia), neoplasms, or infections.

-• Treatment is usually symptomatic, unless a reversible cause can be identified and corrected (eg, hyperglycemia, infections, drugs, or metabolic abnormalities).
+• Treatment is usually symptomatic unless a reversible cause can be identified and corrected (eg, hyperglycemia, infections, drugs, or metabolic abnormalities).

 • Medically refractory hemiballismus may be amenable to deep brain stimulation surgery.

 "Ballism,” (meaning "to throw" in Greek) refers to violent, irregular flinging limb movements.
 It constitutes part of the spectrum of chorea (meaning “to dance”) and is a result of proximal muscle contraction.
 There are several types of ballism, depending on the distribution of movements.
-The most common form is “hemiballism,” which involves flinging movements of the upper and lower extremities on 1 side of the body.
-Ballism confined to 1 extremity is referred to as “monoballism.”
+The most common form is “hemiballism,” which involves flinging movements of the upper and lower extremities on one side of the body.
+Ballism confined to one extremity is referred to as “monoballism.”
 The term “paraballism” describes ballistic movements in both lower limbs, whereas “biballism” or “bilateral ballism” refers to movements in both sides of the body.

 The movements can cause injury of the involved limbs and exhaustion.
 There may be involvement of the same side of the face with facial and tongue movements.
 Distally, choreic or athetotic movements of the fingers may be apparent.
 The movements are said to disappear during sleep, but hemiballism has been noted to persist during lighter stages of sleep.